ar1kumar/tampermonkey_youtube_whitelist/README.md

 # tampermonkey_youtube_whitelist
-Whitelist Youtube channels in uBlock Origin (with tampermonkey)
+Whitelist videos of specific Youtube channels in uBlock Origin (with tampermonkey)

 1. Add this script via TamperMonkey(main.js)
 2. Edit the value of variable "fv_channel_name" and add the channelID of the channel you would like to whitelist